 An educator, writer, mother, and a wife – Anuradha Singh’s writings are a perfect amalgamation of fiction and realism.
-She pours her heart out through her pen and in her blogs and books.
-Being a post-graduate in English Literature and then working as a teacher, writing poems, travelogues, articles and novels, came naturally to her.
-Her books have received much acclamation from the readers who have been captured by her innovative style.
-A mother of two boisterous boys and the wife of an army officer – this traveler has explored India from every direction and successfully recorded her experiences, thoughts, and emotions as the “strings of her heart”.
-Read further to know more.
+Anuradha pours her heart out through her pen and in her blogs and books.
+Being a post-graduate in English Literature and then working as a teacher, writing poems, travelogues, articles and novels, came naturally to Anuradha Singh.
+Anuradha’s books have received much acclamation from the readers who have been captured by her innovative style.
+A mother of two boisterous boys and the wife of an army officer – Anuradha, a traveler has explored India from every direction and successfully recorded her experiences, thoughts, and emotions as the “strings of her heart”.
+Read further to know more about Anuradha Singh.

 Questions and answers